peteroupc/peteroupc.github.io/exporand.md

     pow(lamda, x) * pow(1 - lamda, 1 - x).

 Again, this function meets the requirements stated by Keane and O'Brien, so it can be simulated via Bernoulli factories.
-Thus, this distribution can be simulated in Python as described below.
+Thus, this distribution can be simulated in Python as described later.

 The algorithm for sampling the continuous Bernoulli distribution follows.
 It uses an input coin that returns 1 with probability `lamda`.